cltj/docs_template/pdoc/01-Project/Note taking/PARA.md

-PARA is a way of #structuring-notes

-I am willing to give this a try.
+---
+creation date: 2024-08-01 12:02
+modification date: 2024-08-01 12:02
+status: #🟨
+topic: #structuring-notes

+---
+Summary: PARA is a simple way of structuring notes.
+It is based on the observation: "that there are only four categories that encompass all the information in your life".
+- **projects** - short term efforts you are actively working on (usually have a completion date)
+- **area** - ongoing parts of life that require attention
+- **resource** - topics you are interested in learning
+- **archive** - unactive parts from the above that you want kept

+---
+#### Key takeaways
+PARA promises a simple, comprehensive, yet extremely flexible system for organizing any type of digital information.
+It is a minimalistic way to add _just enough_ order to your environment that you have the clarity to move forward.

+**Its focus is by submitting and (re)using and manageing information in a quick manner you over time improve your productivity**

-For a theoretical understanding refer to [The PARA Method: The Simple System for Organizing Your Digital Life in Seconds](https://fortelabs.com/blog/para/)
+For more refer to [The PARA Method: The Simple System for Organizing Your Digital Life in Seconds](https://fortelabs.com/blog/para/)

+#### Body
 PARA consist of 4 categories:
 You have **projects** you’re actively working on – short-term efforts (in your work or personal life) that you take on with a certain goal in mind.
 For example: